moonmeister/xo-install-script/README.md

 # XOCTL
 #### Xen-Orchestra Control

+**⚠️WARNING⚠️:** I no longer maintain any Xen-Servers and thus no longer maintain any Xen-Orchastra instances.
+This means I'm not actively using, maintaining, or adding features to these scripts.
+I'm happy to accept PRs and even work on bugs reported in issues, but I have no normal context under which I'd notice issues myself.
+Thanks for being understanding.

 ## Getting Started

 A library of scripts for installing, updating, and managing [Xen-Orchestra](https://github.com/vatesfr/xo/)(XO).
 This script, its process, and the required packages are mostly based on the documentation found [here](https://github.com/vatesfr/xo/blob/master/docs/from_the_sources.md).